 I love autumn.
-I love autumn and I wait for it because it’s always amazing to see my favourite places shoving off different seasons coat.
+I love autumn and I wait for it because it’s always amazing to see my favourite places shoving off different seasons’ coats.

 When summer fades away, when days are growing shorter, and suddenly temperatures don’t go over 10’C; I know it’s a time of new beginnings and it’s time for my trip to Edinburgh.

-I had the fortune at arriving at dusk and thus eagerly grabbed a chance to walk around the old part of Edinburgh where buildings show strength and tell stories all by myself.
+I had the fortune of arriving at dusk and thus eagerly grabbed a chance to walk around the old part of Edinburgh where buildings show strength and tell stories all by myself.

 “I always feel that when I come to Edinburgh, in many ways, I am coming home.” – Alan Rickman